Primetime Emmy Award for Outstanding Scripted Variety Series

-The Primetime Emmy Award for Outstanding Scripted Variety Series is an award presented to the best sketch comedy-driven variety show of the year.
-The award goes to the producers of the series.
+The Primetime Emmy Award for Outstanding Scripted Variety Series was an award presented to the best sketch comedy-driven variety show of the year.
+The award went to the producers of the series.

 History

-In 2015, Outstanding Variety Series was separated into two categories – Outstanding Variety Talk Series and Outstanding Variety Sketch Series.
+In 2015, Outstanding Variety Series was separated into two categories, Outstanding Variety Talk Series and Outstanding Variety Sketch Series.

 In 2023, the category was renamed Outstanding Scripted Variety Series.

+In 2026, the split was reversed and the categories were remerged with Outstanding Variety Series returning at the 78th Primetime Emmy Awards.